shanesc/blog/content/blog/pair-programming-in-vs-code/index.md

 Pair programming – two programmers working together on one workstation at the same time – is easy enough to do when both people are sitting at the same computer.
 But when attempting to pair program remotely, there is a little bit of setup required to get an effective workspace.
 Fortunately, if both programmers are using Visual Studio Code, it is easy to setup using a few great extensions – [Live Share][live_share], [Live Server][live_server], and [Live Share Pomodoro][ls_pomodoro].

 ## Background
-As part of the curriculum for [The Odin Project](https://www.theodinproject.com), I am currently working on an assignment to create a Pomodoro Timer application.
-But, the real purpose of the project is to introduce the students to pair programming.
-And seeing that the course is all online, the first step (after finding a partner) is setting up the workspace to replicate in-person pair programming.
+As part of the curriculum for [The Odin Project](https://www.theodinproject.com), I worked on an assignment to create a Pomodoro Timer application.
+But the real purpose of the project was to introduce students to pair programming.
+And seeing that the course is all online, the first step (after finding a partner) was setting up the workspace to replicate in-person pair programming.

 I use VS Code, and lucky for me Microsoft has developed the Live Share extension that allows collaborative coding on a hosts local files to all invited participants.
 This, coupled with a couple other extensions, makes for a very effective pair programming environment, which should be as effective as in-person pairs.